No One (Alicia Keys song): Music video

-The music video for "No One", directed by Justin Francis,on April 2007 premiered on BET on September 24, 2007; it debuted on 106 and Park at number 10 the following day, and eventually peaked at number one.
+The music video for "No One", directed by Justin Francis in April 2007, and premiered on BET on September 24, 2007.
+It debuted on 106 and Park at number 10 the following day, and eventually peaked at number one.
 It premiered on Yahoo!
 Music on September 25 at number five and peaked at number one, and it premiered on Total Request Live on October 4 and peaked at number one.
 It debuted on VH1's VSpot Top 20 Countdown at number three, peaking at number one.
 The video was ranked at number 22 on VH1's "Top 40 Videos of 2007" and at number two on BET's "Notarized: Top 100 Videos of 2007".

 The video consists of four settings: the first one shows Keys lying on a chair in an empty room; the second one is a room filled with musical instruments in which Keys sings accompanied by a Roland Jupiter-8 keyboard; in the third one Keys is initially alone, playing the piano on a rainy street, and she later finds herself surrounded with dozens of people; in the fourth and final one Keys is in a blue-lit nightclub.
 The video ends with a gear divided into four fractions, each one featuring a previously shown setting, with Keys lying on the chair in the same room shown at the beginning of the video.